Top 11 IoT online courses to boost your career (free and paid) IoT security (internet of things security)

 • End-to-end health monitoring applications that help patients -- with chronic illnesses, in particular -- monitor their vitals and medication requirements.

-Military.
 The military uses smart technology and IoT to prepare for warfare and to conduct surveillance and reconnaissance.
 Examples include smart drones and the DARPA (Defense Advanced Research Projects Agency) Ocean of Things project, which aims to establish a network of passive sensors at sea to record the presence and activity of military and commercial vessels.

-Retail.
-Retailers and distributors use smart packaging with a QR code or NFC tag that contains a unique identifier with digital information about products to enable digital interactions.
+Retailers and distributors use smart packaging with a QR code or NFC tag that contains a unique identifier and digital information about products to enable digital interactions.
 Similar technology has been used during the COVID-19 pandemic to enable contactless interaction with publicly used objects, such as restaurant menus or smart water fountains.

 • Agriculture.
-IoT is used in farming to monitor and collect agricultural data such as rainfall level, temperature, wind speed, pest infestation and soil content.
+IoT is used in farming to monitor and collect agricultural data, such as rainfall level, temperature, wind speed, pest infestation and soil content.
 Farmers can use the insights from IoT devices in their fields to improve the quality of their product and minimize waste.

 IoT devices